jovami/isep-lapr4/docs/us_3006/README.md

 After all information is inserted by the user the following operation will be done:

-- A service named **PostItService** will be used, to create a post-it and add it to a cell for this we used method `createPostIt(Board board, int row, int col, String text, SystemUser postItOwner)`.

-In SBPServerApp we will have a map of **Board** and **BoardHistory** , this was used to reduce the access to database in runtime and because we don't need to persist the history of board.
-Now for each **Board** we will have a list of its histories.
+In SBPServerApp we will have a map of **Board** , this was used to reduce the access to database in runtime.

-Now we need to had to histories a post-it , for this we will use a class **CreatePostIt** that extends **BoardHistory**, this class **CreatePostIt** is slightly different that **Post-It** , because here we only have a string containing all data including the time post-it was created .

-We used **BoardHistory** as the name says because we want to have a history of post-its, the next user stories will need to now when post-it was created and the previous content of a post-it.
+We search for the board intended and after verify if the **Cell** we want to add the post-it is empty, we create **Post-it** and add it to the cell on board.

 In the end a new event it's added to **NewChangeEvent**, the event stores the relevant data required for publishing the event.
 It is crucial to include at least the following information:

 - Board: to determine which users should be notified.
 - SBProtocol message: to be sent to the SBApp.
-The event handler utilizes the information from the event to iterate through all the users subscribed to the board and sends the SBProtocol message, containing the details of the specific change, through Berkeley sockets.
+The event handler utilizes the information from the event to iterate through all the users subscribed to the board and sends the SBProtocol message, containing the details of the specific change.

-**For a better understand on the **Observer Pattern** used in events check [the following document](../us_3005/README.md)**

 ### 4.1.
 Realization